 - Blurry vision

 If you wear contact lenses, they will likely become uncomfortable.
-Believe it or not, your eyes may become watery, which is your eyes trying to re-hydrate themselves.
-Unfortunately, the tears tend to evaporate quickly.
+Also, believe it or not, your eyes may become watery, which is your eyes trying to rehydrate themselves.
+Yet, these tears tend to evaporate quickly.

 How Is Dry Eye Treated?

 Our optometrist can prescribe a gel-like product or artificial tears to help relieve your symptoms by adding moisture to the eyes.
-In some instances, our eye doctor may prescribe a specific medication that will aid in the production of more tears.
+Sometimes, our eye doctor may prescribe a specific medication that will produce more tears.

-If the underlying root cause of the dry eye syndrome can be changed, this may be recommended.
-For instance, the modification of a current medical treatment may help prevent dry eye or taking more breaks when in front of a computer screen.
+This treatment is recommended if our optometrist can change the underlying root cause of your dry eye syndrome.
+For instance, modifying a current medical treatment may help prevent dry eye or simple steps like taking more breaks in front of a computer screen can help.

-If you believe you are suffering from dry eye syndrome, which is having a direct negative impact on your vision, comfort, and just overall quality of life, schedule an appointment with our optometrist at VisionSmith in Plymouth, MN.
-We can help you find an appropriate solution.
-Call us at (763) 559-5522 for more information or to schedule an appointment with our optometrist.
+If you believe you are suffering from a syndrome that has a direct negative impact on vision, comfort, and quality of life, schedule an appointment with our optometrist at VisionSmith in Plymouth, MN.
+We can help you find an appropriate solution, so call us today at (763) 559-5522.